masdzukyarrouf/Tic-tac-Toe-with-React/README.md

 # Tic-Tac-Toe with React

-A simple Tic-Tac-Toe game built using React and TypeScript (or plain JavaScript) to demonstrate UI creation, state management and component structure.
+A simple Tic-Tac-Toe game built using React and TypeScript  to demonstrate UI creation, state management and component structure.

 ## Live Demo